 As their program nears its end, Hawkins and Bordwell admit they’ll have to continue to make their health a priority to maintain the progress they’ve made.
 The holiday season wasn’t easy, and some weight returned.
 The two said they’ll work on the skills they learned together.
 Bordwell also has the option of returning to class for a second year.

-“Medicare will cover a second year of classes as long as the participant meets and maintains at least a 5% weight loss from their starting weight,” said Teresa Reichert, data (and class registration) coordinator for UCHealth Diabetes and Medical Nutrition Therapy in northern Colorado.
+“Medicare will cover the second year of classes as long as the participant meets and maintains at least a 5% weight loss from their starting weight,” said Teresa Reichert, data (and class registration) coordinator for UCHealth Diabetes and Medical Nutrition Therapy in northern Colorado.

 If a person opts for a second year, Medicare requires attendance at a minimum of two classes each quarter.